yoshiki146/microeconometrics/ex1Sol.md

 b) x and theta are taken as matching variables including theta squared, and the interaction between x and theta.

 In this question, we estimate the propensity score of the treatment on the control variable.
-In the first step, `pscore` splits the observation into eight blocks so that the mean of propensity score in each clock balances between treatment group and control group.
+In the first step, `pscore` splits the observation into eight blocks so that the mean of propensity score in each block balances between treatment group and control group.
 We then test the balancing property of matching variables.
 Null hypothesis is no difference in covariate means between group.
 Note that the test is performed for each variable of every block.
 We therefore run 16 separate tests in question a and 32 in question b.
 If all tests fail to reject the null hypothesis, we can say that the balancing property is satisfied.

 a) Balancing property is not satisfied because the x in block 8 is not balanced.

 b) Balancing propety is satisfied.
 The final number of blocks is 8.

-\pagebreak

 ### Problem 2
 > 2) Use psmatch2 (of Leuven and Sianesi) to